-Stress testing is undertaken by BNY Mellon SA/NV to monitor and quantify risk and capital and ascertain that sufficient capital resources are held against risks on a forward-looking basis.
-The process reflects stressed scenarios that identify an appropriate range of adverse circumstances of varying nature, severity and duration relevant to BNY Mellon SA/NV's risk profile.
-BNY Mellon SA/NV's stress testing process conclusion is a statement of the future risk(s) that the business faces, control improvements to mitigate the impact should the risk arise and where appropriate, a recommendation for capital to be held against each risk type.
+Capital stress testing is undertaken by BNY Mellon SA/NV to monitor and quantify risk exposures and capital requirements to ascertain whether or not there are sufficient capital resources on a forward-looking basis.
+The process involves developing stressed scenarios that identify an appropriate range of adverse circumstances of varying nature, severity and duration relevant to BNY Mellon SA/NV's risk profile and business activities.
+BNY Mellon SA/NV's stress testing programme assesses the capital strength and enhances the resilience to external shocks.
+It also helps senior management understand and mitigate risks, and informs decision about capital levels.
+The stress testing programme is overseen by the Capital and Stress Testing Group with results reported, where appropriate, to the ExCo and the Board.